 The size, weight, and cost all the three increase with the increase in the BTU ratings of the air conditioner.
 The room air conditioners have BTU ratings somewhere between 5000 to 24000 BTU.
 Always check the compatibility of the room size and the BTU rating else you won’t be able to get maximized performance from your air conditioner.

 Another factor that you may want to know is the EER rating of the air conditioner.
 EER rating is the energy efficiency ratio of the air conditioner, which is calculated by dividing the BTU value with the number of Watts of the air conditioner.

 The higher an EER value, the better the air conditioner is.
 EER value generally ranges between 8 to 11.5 and if you live in a very hot place, then an air conditioner with EER value above 10 would be good.
 However, the higher the EER value, the more expensive the air conditioner.
 Besides these, check out the thermostat, filters, fan and chassis of the air conditioner, so that you can be sure that the air conditioner will work efficiently and provide you with good service.

 Some Other Tips for Buying an Air Conditioner

-If you think you cannot do it yourself, then please take professional help.
 Once the air conditioner is installed follow the air conditioner maintenance tips on an occasional basis.
-It will improve the life of your air conditioner.
+It will improve the life of your air conditioner and its performance.